lookmanbili/xeo-architecture/README.md

 ### Tradeoffs and strcutrural wse we beleve that:

-• Correctness and acceptable answers are more valuable than less accurate but faster ones.
+• Correctness and acceptable answers are more valuable than less accurate but faster ones.<br>
 • Using user typing time should be done, but not at the expense of false intent/context capture, by introducing a 100% validation process.
 • Hardware cost should be reduced to the maximum, but not at the cost of accuracy or acceptable response speed.
 • Energy consumption should be low, but not the lowest, as the offloading mechanisms come naturally with a slightly higher energy cost, though we assume that lower cost is paid for by smaller micro-expert weights.